rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>Portrait of an Irish chief, drawn from life at Wexford</CITE>
->(*Comment*: Size and location of lettering on material visually indicate that “drawn from life at Wexford” is part of a satiric title and not a statement of responsibility)
+>(*Comment*: Size and location of lettering on material visually indicate that “drawn from life at Wexford” is part of a satiric title and not a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/)

 ### 0.4.94 Order and transposition